VictimMusundire/VictimMusundire/README.md

 #### Software development is my profession and sharing is my passion.

-Skilled Java Certified Professional with a demonstrated history of working in the banking and payment systems domain, regulated online sports betting systems and the gambling market. l write code to create systems that are reliable and user-friendly.
+Skilled Java Certified Professional with a demonstrated history of working in the banking and payment systems domain. l write code to create systems that are reliable and user-friendly.
 Well-versed and actively involved in code reviews, with an aptitude to function within an agile team.
 <br/>
 <br/>